Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 * From the Flow, double click on the `LOANS_ENRICHED` dataset to open it.

 Although this dataset has already had a number of extraneous columns removed from the original there are still quite a few and whilst some columns names such as **ZIP_CODE** or **HOME_OWNERSHIP** are clear others might not be.
-Refer to the data dictionary at the back of the guide if you wish to understand more.
+Refer to the various online data dictionaries if you wish to understand more.

 One column to note is the **LOAN_STATUS** column.
 This will be our target variable to predict against later in the lab.